trustline-inc/probity/README.md

 PRIVATE_KEY=<INSERT_TESTNET_PK_HERE>
 ```

-Generate an Ethereum account and place the private key in the file.
+Generate a Flare account and place the private key in the file.
 Ensure that the account is funded so you can deploy the contract.
+Then deploy the contract to the remote network using the appropriate script.

 ```
 $ npm run deploy:coston

-> @trustline/aurei@0.1.0 deploy
+> @trustline/probity@1.0.0 deploy
 > npx hardhat --network coston run ./scripts/deploy.ts Compiling 1 file with 0.8.0
 Compilation finished successfully